rdchip/Temperature-24h-Raspberry-Pi/README.md

 It will take longer, maybe 1 hour to finish it.

 Now you can install Python and all libraries from the terminal.

 - Install Python 2.7

+Install parallel

+$ sudo apt install parallel

 Install Libraries: